The critters in my home

 Cantareus apertus

-I've wanted to keep a pet snail for quite a while - and then the gods of fresh produce (read: local greengrocers) graced me with a lettuce with a free embedded snail inside!
+I'd been dreaming of keeping a garden snail for a while - and then the gods of fresh produce (read: local greengrocers) graced me with a lettuce with a free embedded snail inside!
 Snails are hardy creatures, and :she didn't seem too bothered from having spent a few days in the fridge - so of course I had to adopt her.

 I noticed her coloration was different to what I'm used to.
 That's because she's no common garden snail, she's a green garden snail!